SnareHanger/webpack-react-tutorial/README.md

 The `--save` is good in the case that you share this project with other people or you need to delete your `node_modules` folder, where NPM installs packages, for some reason.

 # Basics with Webpack

-First off...what the hell is Webpack?
-Webpack is a module bundler.
-This means it takes all your individual javascript files and compiles them together in a smart way into a single file so when you're using this with a real website, the browser only needs to download a single javascript file instead of 10 or 100 files.

 Let's do something real basic here.